Jirri-Kun/Jirri-Kun/README.md

 Wish to contact me?

-⚠️ only use discord ⚠️
+⚠️ only use telegram ⚠️

 WhatsApp: You really thought I would add this huh? 🤣